Abobakr7/Cinephile/README.md

 # Cinephile

-Cinephile is a movie ticket reservation system that enables users to book cinema ticktets online and a movie catalog.
+Cinephile is a movie ticket reservation system that enables users to book cinema tickts online and a movie catalog.
 This project is under active development.

 ## Project Status
-- 🚧 **Work in Progress:** Some features are not yet implemented (i.e. Booking QR code sent to mail).
+- **Initial Version Finished**
 - Contributions and feedback are welcome!

 ## Features